 Ceri is an experienced attorney and outspoken champion of innovation.
 With a career spanning 30 years in the intellectual property space, Ceri has grown James & Wells from a one-man band to the internationally recognised firm it is today.
 He’s passionate about New Zealand and committed to ensuring Kiwi’s don’t miss the opportunities their ideas generate.

 Ceri’s experience has given him a great deal of insight into what is limiting New Zealand’s economy.
 Sharing his views on the challenges Kiwi innovators face, Ceri will explain why he believes dealing in innovation is this country’s next big revenue stream.

-Established in 2009 as a direct response to customer demand for a national business networking group and an innovation-driven community of practice, the New Zealand Innovation Council has grown to reach 2.6million people both here and abroad.
-In 2016, its Founder and CEO, Louise Webster, successfully negotiated the sale of Innovation Council to global accountancy and business advisory firm, KPMG.
-As CEO, Louise sits on the Innovation Council Advisory Board and leads a team dedicated to providing business growth services to Kiwi companies.
+Established in 2009 as a direct response to customer demand for a national business networking group and an innovation-driven community of practice, the NZ Innovation Council has grown to reach 2.6 million people both here and abroad.
+In 2016, its Founder and CEO, Louise Webster, successfully negotiated a partnership between the Innovation Council with global accountancy and business advisory firm, KPMG.
+Louise sits on the NZ Innovation Council Advisory Board and leads a team dedicated to helping companies innovate, connect and grow.

 With knowledge into New Zealand’s innovation economy and its diverse industries, sectors and business types, Louise will share her insight on the key components enabling Kiwi businesses to grow.

 Rob Heebink, Research and Development Executive, Gallagher